What does Physical Education look like at Abbey?

 Intent:

 We aim to provide a curriculum that is inclusive and challenging for all pupils irrespective of religion, age, gender, ethnicity, language or disability.
-Teachers use the National Curriculum expectations and those set out in the Early Years Foundation Stage to plan.
+Teachers use the National Curriculum expectations and those set out in the Early Years Foundation Stage, with support from ‘The PE Hub’ Scheme and ‘Health Movers’ to plan.
 Our curriculum allows for cumulative progression of knowledge and skills from early years to KS1 and intends to make explicit reference to prior learning and development so that physical development is achieved.
 As an Infant school, we aim to provide the foundations in order to develop children’s physical ability through a love of competitive and non-competitive sport, developing their coordination and spacial awareness; while also encouraging team building.
 We also maximise physical activity throughout the day, through our play times and lunch times, as well as linking physical activity to other subjects where appropriate.

 Implementation: